gozeloglu/gozeloglu.github.io/_posts/2020-04-02-30-days-of-leetcoding-challenge.markdown

 *Here is the question link : [Week #2 - Middle of the Linked List](https://leetcode.com/explore/featured/card/30-day-leetcoding-challenge/529/week-2/3290/)*

 This question is a classic linked list problem.
 It says that we need to find middle node of the given linked list.
 Firstly, I am going to explain my approach and then, I am going to more efficient solution that I learned.
 My approach is iterative solution.
 Firstly, I copied `head` node into another `ListNode` object.
 I should keep my head node of the linked list.
 Then, I traversed the linked list to find length of the all linked list.
 After that, I found middle point of the list.
 Finally, I traversed the linked list until the middle node.
 Then, I returned it.
 Space complexity is $O(1)$ and time complexity is $O(n)$.
 But I am traversing 1.5 times the linked list.
+I solved the question with C++, because using *pointer* is easy to solve and understand linked list.

 {% highlight c++ %}
 /**